 - Come to class regularly and be prepared to participate.
-Slides on the class webpage may be incomplete, and reading them isn't a substitute for attending lectures.
+Slides on the class webpage may not capture all the discussion and Q&A, and reading them isn't a substitute for attending lectures.

 - Turn in individual and original work.
 This means that what you turn in must be your own work, and you must cite outside sources if you used any.

 - Start your assignments early enough that you can get help and still turn them in on time.

 - Read the directions for submitting homework and follow them.
 It is your responsibility to submit the assignments on time.

 - Pick up your graded homework and exams.
 They contain important feedback.